Scientists Compete to Design New Nukes

 KESTENBAUM: The deciding body in this competition - the Nuclear Weapons Council - had hoped to pick a winner in November.
 It's taking longer.
 Why?
 I asked Linton Brooks, administrator of the National Nuclear Security Administration in the Department of Energy, which oversees the weapons complex.

-Mr. LINTON BROOKS (Administrator, National Nuclear Security Administration): Well, I think you can reasonably assume that it's taking a long (unintelligible) is because we have two really good designs and we're trying to figure out how to go forward.
+LINTON BROOKS: Well, I think you can reasonably assume that it's taking a long (unintelligible) is because we have two really good designs and we're trying to figure out how to go forward.

 KESTENBAUM: Critics of this program say it's unnecessary, that the existing warheads will do just fine for the near future.
 Brooks says no, the old weapons are aging and it takes a lot to maintain them.
 He says in the long run replacing them could save money and even allow the United States to reduce its stockpile.